Probably a few edits and/or additions to come into this...

 Members should know that Directors are personally, legally & financially responsible for every decision they make on the board & heaven help you if any director isn't keenly aware of this.

-Be aware also, not making a decision IS A DECISION.
+Be aware also, not making a decision

 Be aware they have a fiduciary duty, they owe it to the perpetuity of the organisation and the shareholders.
 Whilst they're to take into account other stakeholders and always work with the law, the primary interest is the shareholders interest...always.